Patikhalghata Union: History

-History of Patikhalghata Union

 There is a saying among the people that, once this area was a river char, a forest and a leafy garden.
 People from far and wide used to cultivate this leaf, made "Pati" with that and sell them in the market.
 Later when the people started living here and started cultivating land, they named this area Patikhalghata.

 Geography

 Patikhalghata Union is located at 22°22′44.000″N 90°2′43.001″E. Patikhalghata Union is situated at the Kathalia Sadar of Kathalia Upazila.

-Area

 Patikhalghata has an area of 4,414 acres.